jvkoebbe/math4610/syllabus/syllabus.md

 <hr>

 There is no required textbook for Math 4610.
-Instead the course materials will be posted on Canvas through our USU license or on Github in a repository dedicated to Math 4610 (more on this later).
+Instead the course materials will be posted on Canvas through our USU license or on Github in a repository dedicated to Math 4610 (more on git and Github later).
 Readings used in class that are  found on the internet will have links or pdf files posted to Canvas or Github as needed.
 The Github site for the course is:

 > [Math 4610 Github Link](https://jvkoebbe.github.io/math4610)

 A few remarks:

 1. Note that many students already have a Github account and have worked with git.
 If you have, you will still need to create a repository for some of your work required for successful completion of the course.
-You will be asked to create a repository named "math4610" in one of the first assignments.
+You will be asked to create a repository named "[math4610](https://www.github.com/jvkoebbe/math4610/)" in one of the first assignments.
 Note that git and Github are case sensitive animals.
-So, make the name match exactly.
+So, make the name match exactly without quotation marks.
+Try clicking on the name above in quotes.
 2. The materials at the link above are governed by a Creative Commons License.
 This license allows free use of the materials for non-commercial purposes.
 This includes any derivative works from the materials on the site given above or posted on Canvas.

 <hr>